11 Green Tea Side Effects You Need to Know About

 8. Liver Disease

-Green tea supplements and high consumption of green tea can lead to liver damage and disease.
+Green tea supplements and high consumption of green tea can lead to liver damage and disease (12).
 Experts believe this is due to a build-up of caffeine that can stress the liver.
 To avoid this side effect, avoid consuming more than 4 to 5 cups of green tea every day.

 Green tea intake can increase high blood pressure, making it a dangerous beverage if you suffer from heart disease.
 This side effect is rare and more research is needed to examine the exact compounds behind the blood pressure increase.
+While research shows that drinking tea can help lower blood pressure, some studies have shown that green tea actually elevates blood pressure.
+One study found that green tea raised blood pressure more than caffeine alone (13).
+Another study found that drinkin ggreen tea may interefere with certain blood pressure medications including Corgard (14).
 If you suffer from heart disease, seek medical advice from your healthcare professional before consuming green tea.

 10. Bone Health